oasisprotocol/old-docs/src/operators/stake-management.md

 We're not allowed to change the commission bounds too close in near future, so we'd have to make changes a number of epochs in the future.

-Here we're setting a bound to start on epoch 16.
+In the example, we're setting the bounds to start on epoch 16.
 An account's default bounds are 0% maximum, so we have to wait until our new bounds go into effect to raise our rate to 50%.
 Because of that, we'll specify that our rate also starts on epoch 16.